-We know differentiation is a big deal for teachers.
-Let’s take a look at how BitMaths differentiated activities can help you cater for everyone in your class, from struggling students through to maths masterminds.
+We know how important differentiation is in the classroom.
+Let’s take a look at how BitMaths differentiated activities can help you cater for everyone in your class, from struggling students to maths masterminds.

 Each concept activity includes four sets of differentiated questions.
 Students complete the understanding set before continuing to one of the three differentiated sets: support, consolidation or extension.

-Student begin with the understanding set which is designed to solidify their knowledge of the concept taught in the teaching slideshow.
+The understanding set is designed to solidify students’ knowledge of the concept taught in the teaching slideshow.
 Questions in this set graduate in difficulty from C-standard to A-standard questions.
-For example, the first few questions often call upon a basic knowledge of the mathematical concept, whereas later questions require higher-order application and link to real-world contexts.
+The first few questions generally require a basic knowledge of the mathematical concept, whereas later questions require higher-order application and link to real-world contexts.

 The results from the understanding set prompt students to complete a follow-up set of differentiated activities, targeted to their understanding level.
 The automatic prompting is based on this set of guidelines:

 Not only is this built-in differentiation a valuable time-saver when it comes to classroom management, you can also feel confident that students are given timely and scaffolded activities suited to their abilities.
-Of course, at times you may wish to use your teacher discretion and have students ignore the automatic prompts and work on the set of your choosing.
+Of course, at times you may wish to use your teacher discretion and have students work on the set of your choosing rather than follow the automatic prompts.

 After you’ve taken students through the guided problem to model critical thinking skills and strategic problem-solving, students apply their problem-solving skills in independent activities.